loreanvictor/baldosa/README.md

 <br>

-Baldosa is an infinite (well, max int) grid of tiles, where tile content is submitted by users and selected through a bidding mechanism.
+**Baldosa** is an infinite community-driven canvas, where tiles are submitted by the community, and selected through an auction process.

 > [!WARNING]
 > This project is under active development and quite unstable.